 Remote data centers also offer redundancy in case of any outages.

 Why Use Hosted PBX Providers Over On-Premise Solutions?

 The main advantage of setting up a hosted PBX is that setup, hardware, security, and reliability are handled by the provider.
 There’s no need to spend extra money on the infrastructure, IT, or switches to power your system.

 Adding additional phone lines can be done quickly through the online portal.
 You’re not limited by the number of available phone jacks in your building’s server or telephony room.
 Utilizing a Hosted PBX even provides flexibility and mobility unrivaled by other systems.

 If anything goes wrong, it won’t be up to your team of Tech Support to handle the situation, but rather your service provider will be on the case.
 Most of the time, they’ll solve issues before you’re even aware of a problem.
 Between cost savings, flexibility and ease of use, choosing a hosted PBX provider is an easy step to ensure your business will maintain a high level of quality.

-What to Look for in a Hosted PBX Provider
+What to Look for in a Cloud PBX Provider

 The features in your private branch exchange system determine the scope of what you can do with the system.
-When comparing providers, one of the easiest factors to locate and compare is the comprehensive feature lists found on the provider’s website.
+When comparing providers, one of the easiest factors to locate and compare is the comprehensive feature lists found on the hosted PBX provider website.

 There should be a breakdown of every feature offered on the different plans.
 This first step offers an easy introduction to the services and allows you to write off providers that don’t suit your price point and telephony needs.

-Here is a listing of key features that you’ll find with most providers:
+Here is a listing of key features that hosted PBX providers offer: